Lorentz violation in $\gamma$-pair production ($e^{+}e^{-} \rightarrow \gamma\gamma$): Lorentz violation with vectorial nonminimal coupling

 where $q$ representing the four-momentum carried by the fermion line.

-The diagrams of the (a) and (b) of the Fig. \ref{figure2} for t-channel will contribute to the scattering amplitude with {\fontsize{10.5}{10.5}\selectfont
+The diagrams of the (a) and (b) of the Fig. \ref{figure2} for t-channel will contribute to the scattering amplitude with

-} and {\fontsize{10.5}{10.5}\selectfont
+and

-} Note that diagrams (a) and (b) contribute equally to the calculation of the scattering amplitude.
+Note that diagrams (a) and (b) contribute equally to the calculation of the scattering amplitude.
 For diagram (c) in the Fig. \ref{figure2}, we have

-The diagrams of the (a) and (b) of the Fig. \ref{figure3} for u-channel will contribute to the scattering amplitude with {\fontsize{10.5}{10.5}\selectfont
+The diagrams of the (a) and (b) of the Fig. \ref{figure3} for u-channel will contribute to the scattering amplitude with

-} and {\fontsize{10.5}{10.5}\selectfont
+and

-} In the same way that we observed in the t-channel, the diagrams (a) and (b) in the Fig. \ref{figure3} for u-channel contribute in the same way to the calculation of the scattering amplitude.
-For diagram (c) in the Fig. \ref{figure3}, we have
+In the same way that we observed in the t-channel, the diagrams (a) and (b) in the Fig. \ref{figure3} for u-channel contribute in the same way to the calculation of the scattering amplitude.
+For diagram (c) in the Figure \ref{figure3}, we have

-Making the necessary modifications in the calculation of the scattering amplitude with the replacement of this new vertex, Eq. \ref{newvertice}, the Lorentz-violated cross section written in terms Mandelstam variables it becomes: \begin{small}
+Making the necessary modifications in the calculation of the scattering amplitude with the replacement of this new vertex, Eq. (\ref{newvertice}), the Lorentz-violated cross section written in terms Mandelstam variables it becomes Eq. (\ref{sechoqvl2}).